nemecmartin/sdk-php/README.md

 ```

 ## Metadata
-The metadata is another Entry type object which wrap the metadata information, can interact like an array but it's not an array.
+The metadata is another `Entry` object which wrap the metadata information, it can also access and set data like an array but it's not an array.

 ### Getting the metadata